LoraLou/Project3/README.md

 ### Team Member Responsiblities:
 1. Maintain README: Juhi, Lora
-2. Converting data into geojson: Lora, Hima, Kesha
+2. Convert Excel data into geojson: Lora, Hima, Kesha
 3. Create US Map: Kesha
-4. Created title and green pins(markers) for each university: Kesha
+4. Create title and green markers locating each university: Kesha
-5. Select each pin and populate university name, graduation rate and total enrollment: Lora
+5. Develop code so that each marker selected results in university name, graduation rate, and total enrollment being displayed: Lora
 6. Adjust marker color to match graduation rate (red for low graduation rate, green for high graduation rate): Lora
 7. Create a dashboard with a dropdown menu of university names and a metadata panel with graduation rate(s), a bar chart with SAT scores, and a line graph with tuition and fees: Juhi
 8. Develop Flask app: Hima